pajhiwo/python_help/Typing.md

 ```

 ## Mapping
+Mapping describes a dict-like object that we won't mutate

+## MutableMapping
-Mapping describes a dict-like object
+Mapping describes a dict-like object that we might mutate

 ## Iterable
 Iterable for generic iterables (anything usable in "for")